TASEmulators/BizHawk/README.md

 BizHawk is Open Source Software, so you're free to modify it however you please, and if you do, we invite you to share!
 Under the permissive *MIT License*, this is optional, just be careful with reusing cores as some have copyleft licenses.

+Not a programmer?
+Something as simple as reproducing bugs with different software versions is still very helpful!
+See [*Testing*](https://github.com/TASVideos/BizHawk/blob/master/README.md#testing) above to learn about dev builds if you'd rather help us get the next release out.

 If you'd like to fix bugs, check the issue tracker here on GitHub:

 [![GitHub open issues counter](https://img.shields.io/github/issues-raw/TASVideos/BizHawk.svg?logo=github&logoColor=333333&style=popout)](https://github.com/TASVideos/BizHawk/issues)